SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You have learned to trade accuracy to land deadlier blows.
 When attacking unarmed or with melee weapons, you can choose to take a -3 penalty to your to hit in order to do additional damage equal to 3 + your proficiency bonus.

-# Precision Focused

-Increase one of your mental attributes by 1, to a maximum of 20.
-You can use a bonus action to make weapon attacks count as magical and use selected mental attribute for attack and damage rolls for 1 minute.
-This feature can be used proficiency bonus times per long rest.

-# Primal Rage

-Increase your Strength or Constitution score by 1, to a maximum of 20.
-You gain one additional Rage usage between rests.

 # Primal Rage [Con]

 Increase your Constitution score by 1, to a maximum of 20.
 You gain one additional Rage usage between rests.